Rosemarynwodo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-I would print a script that permits only the user to read,write and execute
+I would prrint a script that changes the mode of user to olleh hello